alexseysua/AI-Person-Detector-with-YOLO-verification-Version-2/README.md

 Make sure the following command is being done as user, not as sudo -i
 ### sudo adduser $USER render
 Now log out and login or reboot the system.
 GPU doesn't work if you don't do this!
-Instruction for using CUDA will be given below, but you will still need OpenVINO for the MobilenetSSD_v2 initial AI if not using the Coral TPU, whos instructions are also given below.
+Instructions for using CUDA will be given below, but you will still need OpenVINO for the MobilenetSSD_v2 initial AI if not using the Coral TPU, whos instructions are also given below.